Vintage Car outside Sun Studio

 Sun Studio

-The trailblazing recording studio that blended gospel, rockabilly, and soul to create the rock ‘n’ roll genre and birth the careers of legends like Elvis Presley, Johnny Cash and Jerry Lee Lewis while influencing thousands more music artists over the last 70 years.
-The iconic sounds come to life during a tour of the iconic Sun Studio.
+This trailblazing recording studio that blended gospel, rockabilly and soul to create the rock ‘n’ roll genre and birth the careers of legends like Elvis Presley, Johnny Cash and Jerry Lee Lewis has influenced thousands of musicians over the last 70 years.
+The iconic sounds come to life during a tour of the legendary Sun Studio.

 EDGE MOTOR MUSEUM